 Despite what any well-meaning English teachers may have told you, none of the sentences above are written in the passive voice.
 The sentence about the leaves, in fact, was (wrongly) presented as an example of the passive voice by none other than Strunk and White in The Elements of Style.

-Here’s how to remember: using the verb to be doesn’t automatically put a verb phrase into the passive voice.
+Using the verb to be doesn’t automatically put a verb phrase into the passive voice.
 You also need a past participle.
 That’s how to keep passive voice masqueraders from fooling you.

-Passive voice is summed up here:
+Passive voice summed up

-- The passive voice isn’t a grammatical error; it’s a matter of style
+- The passive voice isn’t a grammatical error; it’s a matter of style.

-- Use the active voice if it makes your sentence sound clearer and more natural
+- Use the active voice if it makes your sentence sound clearer and more natural.

-- Forming passive voice requires the verb “to be” and a past participle
+- Forming passive voice requires the verb to be and a past participle.

-- When it comes to good writing, don’t be passive—even if your sentences sometimes need to be
+- When it comes to good writing, don’t be passive—even if your sentences sometimes need to be.